javascript-tutorial/en.javascript.info/6-async/03-promise-chaining/article.md

 When a handler returns a value, it becomes the result of that promise, so the next `.then` is called with it.

-To make things clear, here's the start of the chain:
+To make these words more clear, here's the start of the chain:

 ```js run
 new Promise(function(resolve, reject) {